influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 Use *bucket schemas* to restrict a bucket's columns and data types.

 A **bucket schema** enforces the shape of data in a bucket.
-By default, buckets have an `implicit` **schema-type**  which conforms to data as it is written to InfluxDB.
+Buckets with the `explicit` schema-type allow you to assign your own named bucket schemas and reject write requests that do not conform to a schema.

-Buckets with the `explicit` schema-type allow you to assign your own named schemas and reject write requests that do not conform to a specific schema.
+By default, buckets have an `implicit` **schema-type**  which allows you to write data without enforcing a particular schema.

 ### Create a bucket schema
 Use the `influx` CLI to set the schema-type and one or more schemas for your bucket: